pablocom/CoyoteExploration/README.md

 # Coyote exploration

 It allows you to write concurrency unit testing.
 Coyote will generate a rewritten Dll from the code you want to debug potential concurrency issues.
-Binary rewriting allows coyote to injects hooks and stubs in your production code that allows coyote to take control over the schedule of C# tasks while the test executes.
+Binary rewriting allows coyote to inject hooks and stubs in your production code.
+That allows coyote to take control over the schedule of C# tasks while the test executes.

 ## Steps to run a test using coyote CLI: